-The janitor job requirements and rights are one of the basic rights which every organization must grant to its janitors.
-Justice for Janitors is a tale of courage to speak for the rights of a very important segment of our society which serves us yet, itself remain unserved.
+The janitor job description and rights are one of the basic rights which every organization must grant to its janitors.
+Justice for Janitors is a tale of courage to speak for the rights of a very important segment of our society which serves us yet, remain unserved.

 Sohail, a janitor worked with me in the leading bank of the country.
 He was a very hard working guy, always arriving to work in time, rushing here and there all day, serving the staff and customers efficiently.
 Floors and the glass doors always shone.
 Everyone in the office was happy with his efforts except himself.